projectatomic/adb-atomic-developer-bundle/docs/runningatomicapp.rst

 ==========================================
-Running atomic app inside the vagrant box
+Running Atomic App inside the vagrant box
 ==========================================

 Login to the vagrant box using ``vagrant ssh`` command.